What we do

 We aim to conduct our business in an environmentally responsible manner by complying fully with legal and regulatory requirements and by meeting the expectations of the MOD and other stakeholders.
 We strive to enhance our performance and efficiency continuously by working in partnership with our suppliers and everybody with whom we interact.

 Environmental monitoring helps us to verify the impact of our activities.
 It enables us to manage operations effectively and with minimal negative impact.
-Our Environmental Management System is certified to the internationally recognised ISO 14001 standard and supports continuous improvement in our environmental performance.
+Our Environmental Management System (EMS) is certified to the internationally recognised ISO 14001 standard and supports continuous improvement in our environmental performance.
+The scope of our EMS is available upon request.

 We are committed to reducing our emissions to the environment where possible and we work hard to minimise the risks of water pollution, flooding and the impact on land quality to an acceptable level.
 Likewise, minimising the emission of gases and particulates is a key focus of our environmental strategy.